New Tool Combines Ultrasound, Genetics to Activate Deep Brain Neurons

 Neurological disorders such as Parkinson’s disease and epilepsy have had some treatment success with deep brain stimulation, but those require surgical device implantation.
 A multidisciplinary team at Washington University in St. Louis has developed a new brain stimulation technique using focused ultrasound that is able to turn specific types of neurons in the brain on and off and precisely control motor activity without surgical device implantation.

-The team, led by Hong Chen, assistant professor of biomedical engineering in the McKelvey School of Engineering and of radiation oncology at the School of Medicine, is the first to provide direct evidence showing noninvasive, cell-type-specific activation of neurons in the brain of mammal by combining ultrasound-induced heating effect and genetics, which they have named sonothermogenetics.
+The team, led by Hong Chen, assistant professor of biomedical engineering in the McKelvey School of Engineering and of radiation oncology at the School of Medicine, is the first to provide direct evidence showing noninvasive, cell-type-specific activation of neurons in the brain of mammals by combining ultrasound-induced heating effect and genetics, which they have named sonothermogenetics.
 It is also the first work to show that the ultrasound- genetics combination can robustly control behavior by stimulating a specific target deep in the brain.

 The lab of Hong Chen, associate professor in biomedical engineering at the McKelvey School of Engineering, Washington University in St. Louis, has produced the first work to show that sonothermogenetics can control behavior by stimulating a specific target deep in the brain.
 Credit: Chen Ultrasound Lab